LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Preliminaries and Notations

 where $\mathcal{S}_{1}^{\perp}$ is the orthogonal complement of $\mathcal{S}_{1}^{l}$ and $\bm{g}^{\perp}_{1}$ serves as the real gradient for updating layer $l$.
 Let $\Delta \theta_{1}^{l}$ denote the change in layer $l$ after learning task $2$.
 For $\bm{x}_{i,1} \in \mathcal{S}_{1}^{l}$ from task $1$, it follows that $\Delta \theta_{1}^{l} \bm{x}_{i,1} = 0$ due to the orthogonality of $\bm{g}^{\perp}_{1}$ with respect to $\mathcal{S}_{1}^{l}$ \cite{zhang2021understanding, saha2021gradient}.
 Therefore, we can obtain:

-It demonstrates that there is no forgetting of knowledge of task $1$, if the gradient for updating parameters is orthogonal to the old feature space.
+It demonstrates that there is no forgetting of knowledge of task $1$, if the gradient of parameters is orthogonal to the old feature space.
 We denote the above condition as the {\emph{orthogonal condition}}.
-After learning task $2$, a new representation matrix for layer $l$ denoted as $\bm{R}_{2}^{l}$ is built from task $2$ only.
-And $\mathcal{S}_{1}^{l}$ in $\mathcal{M}$ needs to be updated by updating $\bm{B}_{1}^{l}$ with unique bases from $\bm{R}_{2}^{l}$.
-Details are in Appendix \ref{appendix: gpcl_Pipline}.